jasonmccreary/blog-posts/2012-09-18-drunkwalking.md

   - Life Stories
 tags:
   - college
-description: An unsolved, bedtime mystery from college.
+description: "An unsolved, bedtime mystery from college."
+subheading: "An unsolved, bedtime mystery from college."
 ---
 I remember my first weekend at Purdue.
 It was the last weekend before classes started.
 Everyone was moving in and the campus was filling up with kids ready to experience college.
 I joined several of my dorm hall neighbors and went out to party.